 GT: Since you work with a lot of professional organizers, how can they be confident that you won’t share their business ideas with your other clients?

-JB: As a member of the Canadian Virtual Assistant Connection and the Canadian Virtual Assistant Network, I’m committed to the Codes of Ethics outlined by both organizations, which forbid the sharing of client information.
+JB: As a member of the Canadian Association of Virtual Assistants, I’m committed to the Codes of Ethics outlined by the organization, which forbid sharing client information.
 In addition, my client agreement includes a confidentiality clause.

 GT: What kind of phone do you have?